ckcherry23/ckcherry23.github.io/content/projects/Bowling.md

 showInProjects: true
 ---

-A bowling game variant made in Scratch after CS50x 2020 Lecture 0 by David J. Malan.
+A bowling game variant made in Scratch, a block-based visual programming language developed by MIT.